-The summer 2023 schedule is posted!
+The summer 2024 schedule is being built!
 Registration will open Feb.
 1. We look forward to another summer of academic adventures!

 Have fun, meet new friends and continue your quest for knowledge as you take part in this nationally recognized, award-winning academic adventure!
 We are committed to working to make Carolina Master Scholars the ultimate camp experience, and we hope that you make plans to join us summer 2024!